A period of time schools use to measure a period of study. Contact your financial aid office for information on how your school defines Academic Year.

 Failure to repay a loan according to the terms agreed to.
 For the FFEL and Direct Loan programs, your loan is in default if you fail to make a payment for 270 days, if you repay monthly (or 330 days, if your payments are due less frequently).
 Your lender is required to report the default to at least one national credit bureau.

-Allows you to temporarily stop making payments on your federal student loans.
-You are not charged interest on subsidized loans during deferment.
+A benefit of federal student loans that allows you to temporarily stop making payments.
+You are not generally charged interest on subsidized loans during deferment.
 Interest will continue to be charged on your unsubsidized loans and PLUS loans.

-You become delinquent on a loan if you don't make a payment when due.
-Your lender is required to report the delinquency to at least one national credit bureau.
+A status of a loan that begins if you don't make a payment when due.
+Your lender is required to report delinquency to at least one national credit bureau.

 Dependent Child Care Expenses